-(ix) Patents, trademarks, copyrights, licenses, franchises, Concessions and royalty agreements held. - Under its Coal Operating Contract, the Company is required to pay royalties to the Department of Energy (DOE) - at minimum of 3% based on FOB sales or at 30% of net proceeds (gross revenue less all expenses, excluding royalty and corporate tax) and compensation for entry and use of private lands under the provisions of PD 972, as amended by PD 1174, to land owners-₱0.50/MT for untitled land and ₱1.00/MT for titled land.
+Under its Coal Operating Contract, SMPC is obligated to pay royalties to the Department of Energy (DOE) - at the minimum of 3% based on FOB sales or at 30% of net proceeds (gross revenue less all expenses, excluding royalty and corporate tax) and compensation for entry and use of private lands under the provisions of PD 972, as amended by PD 1174, to land owners - ₱0.50/MT for untitled land and ₱1.00/MT for titled land.
+On November 12, 2009, DOE and SMPC executed Second Amendment to Coal Operating Contract No. 5.
+The second amendment amends the coordinates of the contract area to include a land area of 3,000 and 4,200 hectares, more or less, located in Caluya Island and Sibay Island, Antique.